Hailie Deegan: Superstar Racing Experience

 In 2021, Deegan joined the newly formed Superstar Racing Experience.
 She finished second to Tony Stewart in her first race at Knoxville Raceway, which was followed by starts at Slinger Speedway and Nashville Fairgrounds Speedway as a replacement for Tony Kanaan.
 The Slinger race was highlighted by a feud with Paul Tracy in which the two spun each other before arguing on Instagram.

 She returned to SRX in 2022 for the Stafford Motor Speedway and I-55 Raceway rounds.

+Open Wheel

+Indy NXT

+On October 14, 2024, It was announced that Deegan would race in the Indy NXT series in the No.38 HMD Motorsports car for the 2025 season.

 Driving style

 Known for her aggressive on-track moves, all three of Deegan's wins in the K&N Pro Series West came after making contact with another car, while her last one saw her spin out her teammate entirely.
 Racer's Kelly Crandall wrote in 2019, "Deegan doesn't care what anyone on or off the track thinks, and she has repeatedly made it clear she's here to win races, will do so at any cost, and then climb out and tell you all about it.
 Deegan has embraced her reputation as an aggressive driver, attributing it to her family's roots in motocross.

 At Roseville in 2018, one week after scoring her first career victory on a bump-and-run pass, Deegan was penalized one lap late in the race for contact with Trevor Huddleston.
 In 2019, driving in her ARCA debut at Toledo, Deegan finished last after contact with Joe Graf Jr. and declared she was "done playing nice."
 Deegan's rough driving in the K&N West race at Gateway led to an argument with series veteran Todd Souza.
 Souza stated that her on-track behavior was "full-on disrespect" and was quoted as saying Deegan "drives like she's a spoiled rotten little baby."

 In the 2020 season-opening ARCA race at Daytona, Deegan's aggressive bump drafting nearly spun teammate Tanner Gray into the tri-oval.
 Despite her spotter, Eric Holmes, encouraging her to relax the aggression, Deegan later sent Chuck Hiers into the wall coming off of turn 2, leading Autoweek's Matt Weaver to write, "Such drafting tactics are generally disapproved of at Daytona and Talladega, and that's something she will have to learn."
 Later that season at Lebanon I-44 Speedway, series officials gave Deegan a warning for her rough driving after she spun out two cars within the first 70 laps of the race.
 The second incident involved owner-driver Bret Holmes, who was spun as he and Deegan battled for the lead.
 Holmes said after the race, "Some drivers just don't understand what it's like to run your own team and have to pay for their own stuff, so they just...knock people out of the way every time they have to take the lead."